-Soon after the Songhua River starts to freeze and within weeks large swing saws are in action cutting the big blocks of ice that are used as the building blocks for the incredible replica buildings and monuments that are the center-pieces of the Ice & Snow Festival.
+Soon after that the Songhua River starts to freeze.
+And within weeks large swing saws are in action on the frozen ice.
+Cutting the large blocks of ice that the used as the building blocks for the incredible replica buildings and monuments that are the center-pieces of the Harbin Ice and Snow Festival.

 It is said that it all began in Harbin when local fishermen invented an ice lantern by filling a container with water and allowing it to freeze.
 Inserting a candle or lamp inside the ice created a way to keep them burning at night when out on the nearby lakes.

-Today the festival has become both a major domestic and international event, so expect to be in amongst some significant crowds if you go there, but spread out as it is over some 600,000 square meters there is plenty of room to wander.
+Today the festival has become both a major domestic and international event.
+So expect to be in among some significant crowds if you go there.
+But spread out as it is over some 600,000 square meters there is plenty of room to wander.

-Harbin is the 15th largest city in China and is well served with flights from the main international hubs of Beijing or Shanghai and, if you go, allow at least two full days to get a reasonable flavor for the city.
+Harbin is the 15th largest city in China.
+And is well served with flights from the main international hubs of Beijing or Shanghai.
+If you go, allow at least two full days to get a reasonable flavor for the city.

-The city itself is well worth wandering around the next day as the strong Russian influence justifies the effort of another day in the cold.
+The city itself is well worth wandering around the next day.
+The strong Russian influence justifies the effort of another day in the cold.

 In the evening a walk around Zhaolin Park to see the much smaller but highly intricate ice sculptures is highly recommended.
 Followed by dinner at one of the many restaurants.